 luck in the competition!

-TogetherInTheUK are delighted to launch our creative writing competition!
+TogetherIntheUK are delighted to launch our story-telling competition!
 The competition is open to first and second generation migrants to the UK.

 We want to hear YOUR stories about migrating to the UK, it can be a poem or a short story/essay.
 Submit your entry in the Over 18s to win the first prize of a Chrome Workbook, other prizes include a place on Migrant Voice’s media lab training, an illustration for your work, In the Under 18’s, win the first prize of an iPhone 6s, other prizes include cinema vouchers, £100 and a scooter.
 If you win, you will be invited to perform your entry at our next event.